a5x/BO2-Zombies-Mod-Menu-PS4/README.md

 [Multiplayer Version](https://github.com/a5x/BO2-Multiplayer-Mod-Menu-PS4-OpenSource/)

+**HOW TO MODIFY YOUR RANK :**
+- Open Account Menu / Rank /
+- Click on SHOT GUN RANK AND BLUE EYES
+- Add 5 rounds and die you and your PS4

 **HOW TO MODIFY YOUR STATS :**
 - For Co-Op Stats go on Tranzit and modify your stats
   - when you spawn set god mod ON